 Views of Italy by the author of The Garden that I Love, which also had Elgood plates.
 Elgood was a popular and respected painter of view, member of the Royal Institute.
 First published in 1898 without the colored plates, this edition was in 3,000 copies.
 Inman 162.

-US$38. bookID # 9399
+US$30. bookID # 9399

-US$30. bookID # 12403
+US$5. bookID # 7416

-US$19. bookID # 8745
+US$6. bookID # 13446

 CALTHROP, Dion Clayton, illustrated by Beatrice Parsons, George Elgood and others; The Charm of The English Garden.
-London, Bracken Books, [1985], , 8vo; [viii], 240 pp, 32 fine color plates from paintings, orig cloth, dj, signature & blind stamp of Eleanor Weller, American garden writer, on title, else fine copy of book covering cottage and manor gardens from many viewpoints, first printed in 1910.
+London, Bracken Books, [1985], , 8vo; [viii], 240 pp, 32 fine color plates from paintings, original cloth, dj, signature & blind stamp of Eleanor Weller, American garden writer, on title, else fine copy of book covering cottage and manor gardens from many viewpoints, first printed in 1910.

 This book was originally published in 1910 as The Charm of Gardens.

-US$30. bookID # 1803
+US$5. bookID # 1803

 CANE, Percy S.; Modern Gardens, British and Foreign.
-London, Special Winter Number of the Studio 1926-27, 1926, First edition, 4to [29.5 x 21 cm]; viii, 166 pp, color frontis from painting by Beatrice Parsons with tissue guard, 7 other color plates from photos, numerous bw plates and illus, plans, orig blind-stamped cloth, gilt lettering and vignette in gilt border on front cover, gilt lettering on spine, slightly rubbed at edge, owner's signature on endpaper, fine copy.
+London, Special Winter Number of the Studio 1926-27, 1926, First edition, 4to [29.5 x 21 cm]; viii, 166 pp, color frontis from painting by Beatrice Parsons with tissue guard, 7 other color plates from photos, numerous bw plates and illus, plans, original blind-stamped cloth, gilt lettering and vignette in gilt border on front cover, gilt lettering on spine, slightly rubbed at edge, owner's signature on endpaper, fine copy.

 An impressive work on landscaping with illustrations of gardens of Britain, Ireland, American, Sweden, France, Germany, Austria, Denmark, Japan, with lists of the architects and owners, and a good introduction.

-US$40. bookID # 5725
+US$15. bookID # 5725

-US$22. bookID # 6593
+US$130. bookID # 12926

 The author describes her gardening experiences which are often social experiences, and are entertainments rather than how-to's.